What is your current job title and what does that entail?

 What does a typical day look like for you?

-And finally, what advice would you give to a young person who was looking to get creative with their tech skills?
+And finally, what advice would you give to any young person who was looking to take their show to the Fringe?

-Want to know more about how to make it as a Creative Director?
+Want to know more about how to make it as an actor?
 Check out Creative Choices, the arts careers website: